kendayao/Employee-Directory/README.md

 ## Installation

 No installation needed.
-If cloning, repo do an npm install.
+If cloning repo do an npm install.

 ## Usage